-On her first day back to work as a nurse, Memphis mom Rebecca Tafaro Boyer told her husband David that she wanted “hourly updates and recaps” on how their 3-month-old baby William was handling his first day away from his mother.
-One recap was a photo of William in his car seat, which David sent by text during their trip to Walgreens.
+On her first day back to work after maternity leave, Memphis mom Rebecca Tafaro Boyer told her husband David she wanted “hourly updates and recaps” on how their 3-month-old baby William was handling his first day away from his mother.
+David obligingly texted updates throughout the day, including a photo of William in his car seat during their trip to Walgreens.

-“My nagging wife reply was to correct William’s position in the car seat,” Boyer recounted in a Facebook post.
+“My nagging wife reply was to correct William’s position in the car seat,” Boyer recounted in a Facebook post on that July, 2018 day.
 “The straps were too loose and the chest clip was way too low.
 And because I know my husband, I’m sure that he laughed at me and rolled his eyes before tightening the car seat and fixing the chest clip.”

 Fifteen minutes later, Boyer’s phone rang with a call from her husband: “Honey, we had a car wreck.
 We are fine, but the car is going to be totaled.”
 Less than 3 miles from their house, Boyer recounted, a woman had pulled into traffic to turn left and her husband hadn’t had enough time to stop.

 Boyer “slammed on the brakes at nearly 50 miles an hour before colliding with the front passenger side door of her SUV,” the new mother recounted in her Facebook post.
 The proper use of the car seat saved baby William’s life.

 “My precious little bundle of joy was so well restrained in his car seat THAT HE DIDN’T EVEN WAKE UP.
 Even with the impact of the two cars, William only received a minor jolt- so insignificant that he was able to continue on with his nap, and then spend the next two hours flirting with nurses in the Le Bonheur ED.”